cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/04-systematics-stats.md

 ~~~
 {: .language-python}

-The routine then loops over these different types of variations also separating the two signal and control regions, performin the same basic analysis we defined before:
+The routine then loops over these different types of variations also separating the two signal and control regions, performing the same basic analysis we defined before:

 ~~~
 for pt_var in pt_variations: